nyingi/DashMVVM/README.md

 ```

 ###6.
 Example App
-Got to the [FeatherTodo](https://github.com/nyingi/FeatherTodo/) app which implements all of the above features for examples on how to utilize FeatherMvvm
+Go to the [FeatherTodo](https://github.com/nyingi/FeatherTodo/) app which implements all of the above features for examples on how to utilize FeatherMvvm